Is PRP Therapy Safe? A Look at the Risks and Benefits of the Procedure

 Table of Contents

-In this article, we take a balanced look at the potential benefits and risks of PRP treatment, what the procedure involves, and how to make an informed decision with your orthopaedic provider.
+This article takes a balanced look at the potential benefits and risks of PRP treatment, and at what the procedure involves.
+It also shows how to make an informed decision with your orthopaedic provider.

 What Is PRP Therapy?

-PRP therapy involves taking a sample of your own blood, processing it in a centrifuge to concentrate the platelets, and then injecting that platelet-rich plasma into the affected area.
-Platelets contain growth factors that may help stimulate tissue repair, reduce inflammation, and support healing in joints, tendons, ligaments, and muscles.
+PRP therapy involves taking a sample of your own blood.
+A centrifuge then processes it to concentrate the platelets.
+The clinician injects that platelet-rich plasma into the affected area.
+Platelets contain growth factors that may help stimulate tissue repair and reduce inflammation.
+They also support healing in joints, tendons, ligaments, and muscles.

 PRP injections are used to manage a variety of orthopaedic conditions, including: